Slack v. McDaniel

 Slack v.
 McDaniel, 529 U.S. 473 (2000), was a United States Supreme Court case in which the Court held that under the Antiterrorism and Effective Death Penalty Act of 1996, a certificate of appealability must be issued by a circuit Justice of judge before an appeal can proceed.
 The certificate of appealability (COA) may only be issued if the applicant "has made a substantial showing of the denial of a constitutional right."

+Background

+Antonio Slack was convicted of second-degree murder in Nevada in 1990.
+After losing on appeal, he filed a federal petition for habeas corpus to challenge the lawfulness off his imprisonment.
+He wanted to include new claims he had not yet presented to state courts, but could not proceed because of the unexhausted claims.
+The district court allowed Slack to file again after he exhausted the claims in state courts.
+In 1998 the court dismissed the petition because it included new claims, and the court said Slack was abusing the process with unnecessarily repetitive litigation.
+The Supreme Court granted certiorari to decide if Slack's mixed petition was a "second or successive petition".